SioKCronin/website/content/ai_notes/books/reactive_microservices.md

 An important caution is raised, which is that REST is "always at the expense of decoupling, system evolution, scale, and availability."
 Whoa!
 Them be fighting words.
-The point is that REST is most often synchronous, so should only be used in contexts of thightly coupled services.
+The point is that REST is most often synchronous, so should only be used in contexts of tightly coupled services.
 RPCs should be investigated more fully as an alternative, and I will save that for another post.

 A concise history lesson is provided, that shows how we went from storing large